shubham-lingam/glassdoor-data-science-jobs-eda/README.md

 ---

+# Key Business Insights

+1. **Data Scientist was the most common job title**, indicating strong demand for core Data Science roles.

+2. **San Francisco and New York had the highest number of job listings**, highlighting the importance of major technology and business hubs.

+3. **Biotech & Pharmaceuticals and IT Services showed strong demand for Data Science professionals**, demonstrating that Data Science opportunities extend across multiple industries.

+4. The average estimated annual salary was approximately **$102.35K**, although salary estimates varied considerably.

+5. Companies with available ratings had an average rating of **3.88 out of 5**.

+6. **Company ratings did not show a consistent relationship with salary**, suggesting that company rating alone is not a reliable indicator of compensation.

+---

-# 💡 Business Recommendations
+# Business Recommendations

-Based on the analysis:

-### 🎯 1.
-Focus on Core Data Science Roles
+## 1. Focus on Core Data Science Roles

 The strong presence of Data Scientist positions indicates that building strong fundamental Data Science skills can create broader career opportunities.

-### 🌍 2.
-Consider Major Employment Hubs
+## 2. Consider Major Employment Hubs

 San Francisco, New York, Cambridge, Chicago, and Boston showed strong demand in this dataset.

-### 🏭 3.
-Explore Multiple Industries
+## 3. Explore Multiple Industries

 Data Science opportunities exist across: